Clair Burgener: Political life

+City council and state legislature

 Burgener was elected to the San Diego City Council in 1953, serving until 1957.
 On the city council he pushed for the development of Mission Bay Park.
 Burgener later recalled the office as "the job I enjoyed the least".

 Burgener was then elected to the California State Assembly 1963–1967 and California State Senate, 1967–1973.
 Burgener later said his time in the State Capitol constituted his most productive and rewarding years.
 He was most proud of state legislation he pushed through in 1963 that mandated classroom training for the intellectually disabled.

+Congress

 Burgener was elected to five terms in the U.S. House of Representatives, from 1973 to 1983.
 He had a mostly conservative voting record, but often crossed party lines to work with Van Deerlin, a Democrat, to further San Diego interests.

 In 1980, Ku Klux Klan leader Tom Metzger won the Democratic primary in Burgener's district, at that time the most populous Congressional district in the country.
 The Democrats, from Gov. Jerry Brown on down, disavowed Metzger and endorsed Burgener, clinching his election to a fifth term.
 Burgener dug up and publicized Metzger's frequent, ill-conceived statements and won the election with 86% of the vote, breaking a 40-year-old record for votes received in a House race.
 In 1982 he did not seek reelection and retired.

 Post-political life

 Burgener remained active in civic and political affairs after his retirement.
-He was a Regent of the University of California during 1988–1997.
+He was a Regent of the University of California from 1988 to 1997.
 After Burgener's son Rod was diagnosed as developmentally disabled, Burgener became a champion of mentally-disabled children.
-He did much work for, and headed various associations and committees helping intellectually disabled children, including the Clair Burgener Foundation for the Developmentally Disabled.
+He did much work for the cause, leading various associations and committees helping intellectually disabled children, including the Clair Burgener Foundation for the Developmentally Disabled.

-After his retirement, Congressman Burgener lived at Rancho Santa Fe, California with his wife Marvia when he was diagnosed with Alzheimer's disease.
+After his retirement, Congressman Burgener lived at Rancho Santa Fe, California, with his wife Marvia when he was diagnosed with Alzheimer's disease.
 Burgener died in 2006 in Encinitas, California.
 He and his wife were survived by two sons, John and Greg.